 You will not find pets on these lists since they really are not a typical part of the hawk’s diet.
 It’s important to understand the hawk and what it eats, as this will help you to keep your cat safe.

-First of all, if you are aware of raptors in your area, particularly if you’ve heard about pets being attacked, keeping your cat inside is one of the safest things you can do.
+First of all, if you are aware of raptors in your area, particularly if you’ve heard about pets being attacked, keeping your cat inside is the safest thing you can do.

-However, there are steps you can take if you want your cat to remain an outdoor cat.
+However, there are steps you can take if you want your cat to remain safe while outdoors.

 You can build an enclosure for your cat that could be connected to a window by tunnels.